Orders, decorations, and medals of Guyana: Long Service and Good Conduct Medal

 The Long Service and Good Conduct medal is awarded to serving members of the Disciplined Services, who have accumulated 15 years of continuous service with good conduct, and are approved by the Commissioner of Police, also following recommendations by the Medal Awards Committee.

 On the obverse of the Medal is the Cacique's Crown in the centre, and is similarly inscribed with Guyana's national motto, as are the Military Efficiency and Border Defence medals.
-On the reverse there is a key, a baton and an axe and the words ”For Long Service and Good Conduct” inscribed.
+On the reverse there is a key, a baton and an axe and the words "For Long Service and Good Conduct" inscribed.

 Police, Prisons and Fire Services

 Disciplined Services Star for Distinguished Service

-The Disciplined Services Star for Distinguished Service (D.S.S.) is the highest award presented to members of the Guyana Police Force, Prison Service, or Fire Brigade.
+The Disciplined Services Star for Distinguished Service (DSS) is the highest award presented to members of the Guyana Police Force, Prison Service, or Fire Brigade.
 It is awarded for distinguished service above and beyond the call of duty.

 Disciplined Services Medal for Meritorious Service

-The Disciplined Services Medal for Meritorious Service (D.S.M.) is awarded to members of the Guyana Police Force, Prison Service, or Fire Brigade.
+The Disciplined Services Medal for Meritorious Service (DSM) is awarded to members of the Guyana Police Force, Prison Service, or Fire Brigade.
 It is awarded for dedicated and sustained service of a high order.